 1- You might need to update your website copy if your website does not say what you want it to say.

 2- You might want to update your website copy if you keep attracting the “wrong” clients

 4- There isn’t enough “action” on your website (hello statistics and numbers!)

 I would be remiss if I didn’t mention my very own copywriter, Kari Perlewitz.
-She *sorta* edits anything major that is associated with my brand but most of the time, I am doing all my own copy.
+She edits anything major that is associated with my brand but most of the time, I am doing all my own copy.
 You’ll hear more about her below on social media… just wait.
 Not sure if you need to outsource in your business or not, check out this post.

 Check your Google Analytics and start updating your most popular landing pages?
 (If this doesn’t make sense to you, let’s chat — I can help)